adamlehmann/valet-wsl/readme.md

 ![GitHub Release Date](https://img.shields.io/github/release-date/valeryan/valet-wsl.svg)
 ![GitHub](https://img.shields.io/github/license/valeryan/valet-wsl.svg)

+## Maintenance Status
+A while ago I moved on from php and now work in dotnet.
+I do currently have the bandwidth to work on this project.
+If you want to take over this project or just be an additionly maintainer and help solve any of the issues that are present, please contact me.

 ## Introduction

 Valet for WSL provides a way to quickly setup a development environment for Laravel using Valet in Windows Subsystem for Linux.